TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> ['Sharon', 'Leo', 'Lelia', 'Brian', 'Arun']
 ~~~

 You might expect this to return all the friends names in uppercase `['SHARON', 'LEO', 'LELIA', 'BRIAN', 'ARUN']`.
 But you'd be wrong, dead wrong.
 It returns the original array you called `#each` on.
+You're still *not* invited, Brian.

 ### The `#each_with_index` Enumerable Method
 This method is nearly the same as `#each`, but it provides additional functionality by yielding two **block variables** instead of one as it iterates through a collection.
 The first variables value is the element itself, while the second variable's value is the index or position of that element within the collection.
 This allows you to do things that are a bit more complex.